 Picture Review of Chicago River Architecture Cruise

 From the ashes of the Great Chicago Fire of 1871 grew one of the most iconic skylines in the world.
-All one has to do is take a stroll through the city and these magnificent structures will beckon like jewels.
-If it’s a truly memorable experience you’re after then a cruise on the Chicago River is a must.
-Many are referred to as ‘architectural cruises’, however they are so much more!
+Just take a simple stroll through the city and these magnificent structures will beckon like jewels.
+But to truly understand the history and the fascinating stories behind these engineering feats, a cruise on the Chicago River is a must.

 Related Chicago Stories

-The Wrigley Building built in 1920 by chewing gum magnate William Wrigley was inspired by a Spanish Cathedral and stands tall on the Magnificent Mile, towards the south end of Michigan Avenue.
-This impressive building has two towers of differing heights and a taller clock face facing all directions.
-An interesting note is Wrigley Building was the first city office block to include air-conditioning.
+Standing tall on the Magnificent Mile at the south end of Michigan Avenue, the Wrigley Building (400-410 Michigan Ave) was built in 1920 by chewing gum magnate William Wrigley.
+This impressive building was inspired by a Spanish Cathedral with two towers of differing heights and a taller clock face that faces all directions.
+Quite the engineering marvel of its time, the Wrigley Building was the first city office block to include air-conditioning.

-Second would be the Jewelers’ Building.
-Located at 35 East Wacker Dve this 40 storey building built in Greek Revival was completed in 1927.
-The ornate and unique trimmings with dome corners and interesting use of pier lines running vertical up the building in different sizes and decoration make it a fascinating art deco piece of its time.
-For the first 14 years jewellery merchants would drive into the building in their cars as the lower 23 floors had car parking per floor via an internal car lift for security.
+The Jewelers’ Building (35 East Wacker Dve) is a 40 storey building built in Greek Revival and completed in 1927.
+The ornate and unique trimmings with dome corners, the interesting use of pier lines running vertically up the building in different sizes, along with its gothic decoration make it a fascinating art deco piece of its time.
+For the first 14-years, jewellery merchants would drive their cars into the building as the lower 23 floors had car parking on each floor via an internal car lift for security.